FirmGreen/FirmGreen/README.md

-- 👋 Hi, I’m @FirmGreen
+- 👋 Hi, I’m @VerdeWatts
 - 👀 I’m interested in renewable energy
 - 🌱 I’m currently learning blockchain smart contracts
 - 💞️ I’m looking to collaborate on  NFT
-- 📫 How to reach me steve@firmgreen.com
+- 📫 How to reach me steve@verdewatts.com

 <!---
 FirmGreen/FirmGreen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.